- Published on

 It does not matter if these concepts and processes only cover 20% of the accounting universe.
 Well, at the end of the day the 80/20 law applies here and only the most important 20% is what you need to understand and put into practice so that accounting goes from being another problem to be solved to becoming a valuable tool for your business.

-Basically, we aspire to be the best option in the market for those entrepreneurs who want to practice managerial accounting and let the accountant take care of the tax part.
+Basically, we aspire to be the best option in the market for those entrepreneurs who want to practice mangement accounting and let the accountant take care of the tax part.
 And we do not care that the universe of potential users for a management accounting software is much smaller than that of potential users for a tax accounting software.

-Remember my previous point that all companies have to do tax accounting, but few actually practice managerial accounting, especially when it comes to small and medium-sized businesses.
+Remember my previous point that all companies have to do tax accounting, but few actually practice mangement accounting, especially when it comes to small and medium-sized businesses.
 A good way to understand this reality is to examine what happens in a large company, where there is usually an accounting department separate from the finance department.

 It is clear that both departments belong to the same organizational area and work together.
 But the finance department in a large company is the one that usually plans and makes financial decisions, using as a basis the information produced by the accounting department.